juji-io/datalevin/README.md

 <img src="benchmarks/JOB-bench/means.png" alt="JOB benchmark averages" height="300"></img>
 </p>

-Datalevin is about 2X faster than PostgreSQL on average in running the complex queries that involves many joins.
+Datalevin is faster than PostgreSQL on average in running the complex queries that involves many joins.
 The gain is mainly due to shorter query execution time as Datalevin's query optimizer generates better plans.
 Details of the analysis can be found in [this article](https://yyhh.org/blog/2024/09/competing-for-the-job-with-a-triplestore/)

 For durable transaction performance, we compared Datalevin with SQLite using [this write benchmark](benchmark/write-bench) on a 2016 Ubuntu Linux server with an Intel i7 3.6GHz CPU and a 1TB SSD drive.

 <p align="center">
 <img src="benchmarks/write-bench/throughput-1.png" alt="Throughput at 1" height="300"></img>